jayab2010/cosmetic/README.md

 ## Technologies used

-*	Heroku - is a platform that enables developers to build, run, and operate applications entirely in the cloud
+*	**Heroku** - is a platform that enables developers to build, run, and operate applications entirely in the cloud
-*	GitHub - provides hosting for software development version control using Git.
+*	**GitHub** - provides hosting for software development version control using Git.
-*	Git - version-control system for tracking changes in source code during software development.
+*	**Git** - version-control system for tracking changes in source code during software development.
-*	Google Fonts - library of free licensed fonts, an interactive web directory for browsing the library, and APIs for conveniently using the fonts via CSS ('Lato' font used in this project).
+*	**Google Fonts** - library of free licensed fonts, an interactive web directory for browsing the library, and APIs for conveniently using the fonts via CSS ('Lato' font used in this project).
-*	Python - programming language.
+*	**Python** - programming language.
-*	JavaScript - used to program the behavior of Web pages.
+*	**JavaScript** - used to program the behavior of Web pages.
-*	jQuery - JavaScript library designed to simplify HTML DOM tree traversal and manipulation
+*	**jQuery** - JavaScript library designed to simplify HTML DOM tree traversal and manipulation
-*	HTML5 - standard markup language for creating Web pages.
+*	**HTML5** - standard markup language for creating Web pages.
-*	CSS3 - used to define styles for Web pages, including the design, layout and variations in display for different devices and screen sizes.
+*	**CSS3** - used to define styles for Web pages, including the design, layout and variations in display for different devices and screen sizes.
-*	VS Code - code editor redefined and optimized for building and debugging modern web and cloud applications.
+*	**VS Code** - code editor redefined and optimized for building and debugging modern web and cloud applications.
-*	Bootstrap 4 - free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+*	**Bootstrap 4** - free and open-source CSS framework directed at responsive, mobile-first front-end web development.
-*	Django - a Python-based free and open-source web framework, which follows the model-template-view architectural pattern.
+*	**Django** - a Python-based free and open-source web framework, which follows the model-template-view architectural pattern.
-*	Stipe - a payment company that allows individuals and businesses to make and receive payments over the Internet
+*	**Stipe** - a payment company that allows individuals and businesses to make and receive payments over the Internet
-*	Balsamiq - a web-based user interface design tool for creating wireframe
-*	Travis Ci - hosted continuous integration service used to build and test software projects hosted at GitHub and Bitbucket.

 ## Testing

 **Automated testing**

 For the testing following tools and services was used:
-*	Chrome Developer Tools - a set web authoring and debugging tools built into Google Chrome.
+*	**Chrome Developer Tools** - a set web authoring and debugging tools built into Google Chrome.
-*	CSS Validation -service helps to check validity of Cascading Style Sheets (CSS).
+*	**CSS Validation**-service helps to check validity of Cascading Style Sheets (CSS).
-*	Markup Validation - helps check the validity of Web documents.
+*	**Markup Validation** - helps check the validity of Web documents.
-*	JSLint - a static code analysis tool used for checking if JavaScript source code complies with coding rules.
+*	**JSLint** - a static code analysis tool used for checking if JavaScript source code complies with coding rules.
 All validation tests passed: no errors in the DevTools console.
 CSS and JavaScript have correct syntax as well.
 The HTML validator did not recognise the Django template tags which resulted in showing errors.
 The website was constantly tested by Travis CI each time it was pushed to git.
 All test are passed as is indicated on the top of this README.MD file page by green Travis CI icon.

 **Manual testing**

 Manual testing was performed by clicking every element on page which can be clicked.
-1. Search form
+1.	**Search form**
 o	Available all the time on menubar o	Try to submit empty form and verify that an error message about required fields appear - form doesn't have required attribute.
 After submiting returning page with all available products. o	Try to submit the form with valid input and verify that a success message appears (after entering keyword user is redirected to results page and the product matches searching criteria are displayed)
-2. Login form page
+2.	**Login form page**
 o	Go to Products(homepage) page o	Click Log in link on navigation bar (user is redirected to login page) o	Try to submit empty form and verify that an error message about required fields appear(required field message appears) o	Try to submit the form with valid input and verify that a success message appears (user is redirected to homepage with successful login message) o	Try to submit the form with invalid input and verify that a error message appears (Your username or password is incorrect message appears)
-3. Registration form page
+3.	**Registration form page**
 o	Go to Product(homepage) page o	Click Log in link on navigation bar (user is redirected to registration page) o	Click Create account button below the login form